Bar3b0n3s/WoW335aTransportsGuide/Guide.md

 **[CONVENTION] Height, by vehicle type.** Very consistent in Blizzard's data, and worth copying:

-- **Boats use `Z = 0.0` on every node.** Sea level is zero on these maps and the hull model sits correctly with the transport origin at zero.
-You do not need to sample water height.
+- **Boats use `Z = 0.0` on every node** on every open-sea route Blizzard ships.
+Sea level is zero on these maps and the hull sits correctly with the transport origin at zero, so you do not need to sample water height.
+The one exception is the Sister Mercy, which manoeuvres inside a harbour and uses real heights.
-- **Zeppelins and gunships use real `Z` values** — roughly 70–280 for zeppelins, 580–790 for the Icecrown gunships.
+- **Zeppelins and gunships use real `Z` values** — roughly 50–280 for the open-world zeppelins, 580–790 for the two Icecrown patrol gunships.
+The instanced raid gunship paths sit much lower and span a far wider range, so do not copy their numbers.
 Fly the route and record actual heights.

 #### Spacing